boscore/ibc_contracts/ibc.token/README.md

                     bool        active );

 ```
-This action is used to register peg token.
+This action is used to register pegged token, which is originally issued on other blockchains.
  - **peerchain_name** the name of the chain where the original token was located.
- - **peerchain_contract** the peg token's original token contract name on it's original chain.
+ - **peerchain_contract** the pegged token's original token contract name on it's original chain.
  - **max_supply** maximum supply
  - **min_once_withdraw** minimum amount of single withdraw
  - **max_once_withdraw** maximum amount of single withdraw